ExPLoit: Extracting Private Labels in Split Learning: Gradient Noise Defense

 \section{Gradient Noise Defense}

-GIA uses the gradient information obtained from the label owner during split learning to leak the private labels.
-One way to defend against GIA is by perturbing the loss gradients $\nabla_zL_i$ with noise as shown in Eqn.~\ref{eq:grad_noise}.
+ExPLoit uses the gradient information obtained from the label owner during split learning to leak the private labels.
+One way to defend against ExPLoit is by perturbing the loss gradients $\nabla_zL_i$ with noise as shown in Eqn.~\ref{eq:grad_noise}.

 The label owner can transmit these noisy gradients $\nabla_z\hat{L}_i$ to the input owner to perform split learning.
-Adding noise to the gradients prevents the input owner from having reliable access to the true gradients.
-This reduces the efficacy of GIA, providing better privacy to the label owner.
-On the other hand, adding noise to the gradients is detrimental to training the split model and results in lower accuracy, thus impacting utility.
+Adding noise prevents the input owner from having reliable access to the true gradients.
+This reduces the efficacy of ExPLoit, providing better privacy to the label owner.
+On the other hand, noisy gradients are detrimental to training the split model and results in lower accuracy, thus impacting utility.
 To evaluate the utility-privacy trade-off offered by this defense, we perform split learning with different amounts of gradient noise by sweeping $\sigma$ in Eqn.~\ref{eq:grad_noise}.
-For each value of $\sigma$, we train the split-model till convergence and report the test accuracy and the label leakage accuracy with GIA\footnote{We use the gradient information collected in the last epoch of split learning for the attack.}.
+For each value of $\sigma$, we train the split-model till convergence and report the test and label leakage accuracy with ExPLoit.
 Since the gradients obtained during split learning are noisy, optimizing the hyperparameters of our attack using the gradient loss objective is not optimal.
-Instead we tune the hyperparameters using $L_{GIA}(\lambda_{ce}=1, \lambda_p=1)$ as the optimization objective.
+Instead we tune the hyperparameters using $L_{ExP}(\lambda_{ce}=1, \lambda_p=1)$ as the optimization objective.